koktaildotcom/homey-mi-flora/README.md

 Do you like the app?
 You can make me happy by buying me a beer! [![](https://img.shields.io/badge/paypal-donate-green.svg)](https://www.paypal.me/koktaildotcom)

+## Q&amp;A

+> **Q1**  Why can’t the sensor be found by Homey?

+* _Check if the eensor is not connected to another bluetooth device.
+The  `Xiaomi Mi Flora`  app for example_

+> **Q1**  Why are the readings from the sensors different than in the  `Xiaomi Mi Flora`  app?

+* _It is caused by old firmware (2.7.0), try to update the sensors through the  `Xiaomi Mi Flora`  app_

+> **Q3**  Is the app compatibel with v2.0.0?

+* All the functionality is the same as in the v2 compatibel version.
+All issues of not triggering flowcards are resolved in the newest RC as wel.
+The app is rewrited for v2.0 but **does update just once** due to Homey core issues as mentioned in de skd-app [issue](https://github.com/athombv/homey-apps-sdk-issues/issues/6) ticket to athom on github.
+Athom is looking for a fix for this issue ‘soon’ untill than the app wil  **not** be fully compatibel with v2.0.
 ## Usage
 1. Install app
 2. Add device(s) to Homey.